NavyaG-lab/Tech-writer/data-users/etl_users/manual_dataset_series.md

 ### I appended a file to my dataset series but it's not appearing in the next run, how can I fix this

 The most common reason for this is due to your dataset being dropped by Itaipu due to a mismatch between the schema you declared and the schema encoded in the `DatasetSeriesContractOp`.
-See the [dataset series dropped schemas documentation](dataset_series.md#troubleshooting-dropped-schemas) for more information and how to remedy
+See the [dataset series mismatched schemas documentation](dataset_series.md#troubleshooting-dataset-series-schema-mismatches) for more information and how to remedy

 ### I appended wrong data to my series.
 How can I remove it